king398/SainaRanesk/README.md

 ## Step 4 : Run the Solution

+### Option 1 : Using the GUI in the form of a Flask Web Server

+#### Step 1 : Run the Flask Web Server

 To Run the flask app for the solution run the following command in a bash shell.(Make sure you are in the `/app` dir)

 ```console
 root@xx:/app#  python -m flask run --host= 0.0.0.0
 ```

-This will run the flask app which contains the solution. it will give the following output
+This will run the flask app which contains the solution.
+The command will give the following output

 ```
 * Debug mode: off